 Please note that you must first apply for sponsorship.
 Once you have received sponsorship approval, you will receive an email at your Columbia account and can return to the website to complete the remaining steps.

-No later than two weeks prior to departure, you are required to register your trip under "My Trips" on the Columbia member portal for ISOS.
+No later than four weeks prior to departure, you are required to register your trip under "My Trips" on the Columbia member portal for ISOS.

 Medical Forms and Self-Disclosure